NIH-funded postdoctoral fellow and graduate student positions in the Haase lab

 c) functional and molecular characterization of hypoxia responses in cellular metabolism and tissue injury responses,

-d) in vitro and in vivo investigations of hypoxic signaling pathways in acute and chronic kidney injury,
+d) in vitro and in vivo investigations of hypoxic signaling pathways in acute and chronic kidney injury, and in renal cancer,

 e) single cell RNA seq to characterize hypoxia responses in individual renal cells,